apollo

 • Do regular exercise such as cycling, walking, jogging, dancing, or swimming for a minimum of 30 minutes per day.

 • Chronic stress may also cause high blood pressure.
-Therefore, avoid stress by changing your expectations, the way you react in certain situations, and do activities that you enjoy by making time for yourself.
+Therefore, avoid stress by changing your expectations, the way you react in certain situations, and doing activities that you enjoy by making time for yourself.

 • Maintain a diet that is rich in fruits, vegetables, whole grains, and low-fat dairy products.

-• Try to include heart-healthy omega 3 fatty acid-containing foods in your daily diet.
-You can also use low-fat cooking oil like olive oil, soybean oil, canola oil, and coconut oil which may help in lowering high blood pressure.
+• Try to include heart-healthy omega-3 fatty acid-containing foods in your daily diet.
+You can also use low-fat cooking oil like olive oil, soybean oil, canola oil, and coconut oil, which may help in lowering high blood pressure.

 • Quit smoking and avoid the consumption of alcohol.